OPERA PROGRAMS BERLIN

 Please note that Opera Programs Berlin does not charge administration fees for any of its programs.

 Therefore, all payment transaction fees must be covered on the sender's side.
+Opera Programs Berlin does not cover any transaction fees.

 Picture